Eaterator/web/README.md

     python manage.py init_db  # creates database/models
-    python manage.py migrate  # migrates database using alembic (untested at the moment) python manage.py runserver  # starts the flask dev server python run.py  # starts either the gevent web server or application server depending on config
+    python manage.py migrate  # migrates database using alembic (untested at the moment) python manage.py runserver  # starts the flask dev server python manage.py insert_base_data  # untested function to populate base data for the application python manage.py insert_update_recipe_data  # developing at the moment -> to process raw recipes in DB python run.py  # starts either the gevent web server or application server depending on config

 To work properly, a config_dev.py has to be made in the root folder that specifies a connection to